STS-51-F: Mission summary

 STS-51-F's primary payload was the laboratory module Spacelab 2.
 A special part of the modular Spacelab system, the "igloo", which was located at the head of a three-pallet train, provided on-site support to instruments mounted on pallets.
 The main mission objective was to verify performance of Spacelab systems, determine the interface capability of the orbiter, and measure the environment created by the spacecraft.
 Experiments covered life sciences, plasma physics, astronomy, high-energy astrophysics, solar physics, atmospheric physics and technology research.
 Despite mission replanning necessitated by Challenger's abort to orbit trajectory, the Spacelab mission was declared a success.

 The flight marked the first time the European Space Agency (ESA) Instrument Pointing System (IPS) was tested in orbit.
 This unique pointing instrument was designed with an accuracy of one arcsecond.
 Initially, some problems were experienced when it was commanded to track the Sun, but a series of software fixes were made and the problem was corrected.
 In addition, Anthony W. England became the second amateur radio operator to transmit from space during the mission.

 Spacelab Infrared Telescope

 The Spacelab Infrared Telescope (IRT) was also flown on the mission.
 The IRT was a 15.2 cm aperture helium-cooled infrared telescope, observing light between wavelengths of 1.7 to 118 μm.
-It was thought heat emissions from the Shuttle corrupting long-wavelength data, but it still returned useful astronomical data.
+It was thought heat emissions from the Shuttle would corrupt long-wavelength data, however it still returned useful astronomical data.
 Another problem was that a piece of mylar insulation broke loose and floated in the line-of-sight of the telescope.
 IRT collected infrared data on 60% of the galactic plane. (see also List of largest infrared telescopes) A later space mission that experienced a stray light problem from debris was Gaia astrometry spacecraft launch in 2013 by the ESA - the source of the stray light was later identified as the fibers of the sunshield, protruding beyond the edges of the shield.